 2. Mulching your garden helps slow evaporation

 A thick layer of mulch means that less moisture is lost through evaporation.
-You can then water less frequently which saves water, money, and time!
+You can then water less frequently, saving water, money, and time!

 4. Mulching your garden helps prevent and control weeds